hurricanemark/containerize-a-django-web-app/readme.md

-Since we are deploying to a sandbox, let's ksip production checks and proceed.
+Since we are deploying to a sandbox, let's skip the production checks and proceed.
 Now that we committed a snapshot, further build up should be referenced to image named `deploy_webblog:v1`.  e.g. If you exit out of the container, your work will still remain.